TejasreeCJ/Amagi-Video-Search-Engine/README.md

 ## Acknowledgments

-- NPTEL for educational content
-- YouTube for video hosting
+- Google for Gemini AI and YouTube
-- Pinecone for vector database
+- Neo4j for graph database technology
 - sentence-transformers for embeddings
 - yt-dlp for YouTube data extraction
+- OpenAI for Whisper transcription
+- D3.js for graph visualization